Cold Chain Compliance Requirements for Food Transport in Australia

 Audit-ready reports

 Good temperature monitoring software lets you generate a daily temperature report for any vehicle at any time.
-When a food safety auditor asks for records from the last six months, you can produce them in minutes rather than sifting through a folder of handwritten logs.
+When a food safety auditor asks for records from the last six months, you can produce them in minutes rather than spending hours sifting through a folder of handwritten logs.

 Combined GPS and temperature tracking